MI-BioLab/continual-learning-regions/README.md

 4. Inside the avalanche folder run the command `pip install -e .` to install avalanche adapted for the experiments

 # Download the data
+## USyd
+You can download USyd from [here](https://ieee-dataport.org/open-access/usyd-campus-dataset) and follow the instruction from [here](https://gitlab.acfr.usyd.edu.au/its/dataset_metapackage) to use it.
+We suggest to use docker, you can find an image inside the *docker* folder in this repository.

+## KITTI
+You can download KITTI from [here](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+To run KITTI with rtabmap_ros, you can create the rosbags using this [package](https://github.com/tomas789/kitti2bag).

+## OpenLoris-Scene
+You can download OpenLoris-Scene from this [page](https://lifelong-robotic-vision.github.io/dataset/scene.html).
+To run the experiments you need both the packages and the rosbags.

+## St.Lucia Multiple Times of Day
+You can download the ten sequences from [here](https://github.com/arrenglover/openfabmap/wiki/Datasets).

 # Run the experiments
 Inside the *experiments* folder you can change the settings by manipulating the files inside the *config* folder.
 To run the experiments you can change the *main.py* inside the *src* folder and run it with the command `python src/main.py`